kowaltek/tech-blog/content/posts/dva-c02.md

 AWS Certificate Manager is used to manage SSL/TLS certificates.
 For a cerificate to be used by CloudFront, it has to be created in `us-east-1` region.

+## CloudHSM

+Provides FIPS 140-2 Level 3 validated HSMs and gives customers exclusive control over their HSMs, which means only the customer has access to and control of the cryptographic keys.
+AWS manages the hardware availability and monitoring, but does not have access to your keys or key material.
+This makes CloudHSM the most appropriate choice when strict compliance and control are required.

 # SQS

 It's a message queue service.